This chapter of our Wurlitzer story will answer one of

 connected to a pilot valve under the associated pipe.

 wiring connects keys to pilot valves.
-Being flexible, wire is easily
+Being flexible and easy to work

 routed to distant valves, making installation much simpler and faster,